 - a.
 Catch up on the topics you were not able to study thoroughly enough. - b.
 If you have not taken or are not currently taking linear algebra, this would be a good time to look at MF ch.11 through Example 11.11.
-That's nine pages of very easy material.
+That's nine pages of very easy material. - c.
+You will get a new perspective on limits of sequences and continuity of functions Review Stewart Calculus 7ed - ch.1.7: "The Precise Definition of a Limit".
+If you have a newer or older edition then you may have to search through the table of contents and/or consult the index.

-Written assignments are on the next page.
+Written assignments: See next page.

-The written assignments are about proving MF thm.6.9 (Division Algorithm for Integers): Let $n \in \mathbb{N}$ and $m \in \mathbb{Z}$.
+The written assignments are about proving MF thm.6.9 (Division Algorithm for Integers): Let $n \in \mathbb{N}$ and $m \in \mathbb{Z}$ .
 There exists a unique combination of two integers q ("quotient") and r ("remainder") such that

-$m = n \cdot q + r$ and $0 \le r < n$.
+$$m = n \cdot q + r$$ and $0 \le r < n$ .